2.2 Align local development and deployment environments

 -v $HOME/$SHARED_DIR:/home/rstudio/$SHARED_DIR \

--v $HOME/.rstudio-docker/$R_VER:/home/rstudio/.rstudio \
+-v $HOME/.rstudio-config/$R_VER:/home/rstudio/.config/rstudio \

 -e DISPLAY=$DISPLAY \